 ¼ c. red wine

 DIRECTIONS: Cut up the breast into 3 pieces, the thigh into two.
 Heat 1 T. of the oil in a non-stick skillet and brown all the pieces well on all sides.
 Remove the chicken temporarily to a platter.
 Add remaining oil and saute onion and bell pepper a few minutes.
 Add all remaining ingredients to skillet, stir and replace chicken pieces into the skillet.
 Cover and simmer about 45 minutes or until the largest chicken pieces are fully done.
 If it isn’t cooked down enough to be fairly thick on its own (tomatoes will vary in water content), I would thicken it a bit with a light sprinkle of your favorite thickener and simmer, stirring for a few more minutes before serving.
 This is traditionally served on spaghetti, but I usually just serve it by itself or with sauteed eggplant as shown above.
-My husband, not fully low-carbing, eats a piece of crusty Italian bread with his or I cook him a single serving of Dreamfield’s pasta.
+If you like them, the opaque tofu variety of shirataki noodles works well with this dish.

 13.23 g fat